mnavasloro/EventsMatter/docs/index.md

 ## Corpus

 The corpus consists of 30 decisions of the Eurpoean Court of Human Rights (ECHR) extracted from [the HUDOC database](https://hudoc.echr.coe.int/).
-The guidelines, along with discussion on some interesting cases found during the annotation process and the statistics of the corpus, is available [here](Guidelines.pdf).
+The guidelines document, including also discussion on some interesting cases found during the annotation process and the statistics of the corpus, is available [here](Guidelines.pdf).

 Please visit [the corpus Zenodo entry](https://doi.org/10.5281/zenodo.4032617) to download the dataset itself, and to refer it until the work gets published.